capjan/markdown-util/Docs/Setup/README.md

 [Dokumentation](../README.md) • Setup

-For your convenience, the tool is distributed as [.NET Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).
+For your convenience, the tool is distributed as [.NET Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) via [NuGet](https://www.nuget.org/packages/MarkdownUtil).
 This simplifies the installation and updating of the tool

 ## Step 1: Dependencies